An integral formula for the powered sum of the independent, identically and normally distributed random variables: Introduction

+In order to derive the system of differential equations for the probability density function $f(x)$ of $\sum_{k=1}^nX_k^3$.
+Marumo, Oaku, and Takemura utilize the following inversion formula:

-where $\varphi(t):=\E{\exp\(\I tX_i^d\)}$ is the characteristic function of $X_i^d$.
-Note that it is not certain whether the integral in the right-hand side of \eqref{formal} is convergent or not.
-Actuary, it is hard to prove the convergence of the integral by utilizing with the Laplace approximation.
-The discussion in \cite{marumo-oaku-takemura2015} does not show the convergence of \eqref{formal} and treats equation \eqref{formal} by the theory of Schwartz distributions.
+where $\varphi(t):=\E{\exp\(\I tX_k^3\)}\,(i:=\sqrt{-1})$ is the characteristic function of $X_k^3$.
+Note that Equation \eqref{formal} is only a formal equation in a naive sence.
+Actuary, it is not certain whether the integral in the right-hand side of \eqref{formal} is convergent or not.
+It is hard to prove the convergence of the integral by utilizing with the Laplace approximation.
+The discussion in \cite{marumo-oaku-takemura2015} does not show the convergence of \eqref{formal} and justify Equation \eqref{formal} by the theory of Schwartz distributions.
+In this paper, we consider a justification of the formal equation \eqref{formal} for general $r\geq 3$ from the viewpoint of summation methods and hyperfunctions.
+As a result of the consideration, we derive a formula which represents the probability density function of $\sum_{k=1}^n X_k^r$ as an one-dimensional absolutely convergent integral.
+This formula is expected to be applied for evaluation of the density function.

-Let us give an intuitive discussion on the formal equation \eqref{formal}.
+Before starting regorous discussion, let us give an intuitive discussion on the formal equation \eqref{formal}.
+Here, we consider the case where $\varphi(t)$ is the characteristic function of a general random varialbe $X$.
+Note that the distribution of $X$ can be the exponential distribution, the binomial distribution or other distribution.
 Dividing the domain of the formal integral in the right-hand side of \eqref{formal}, it can be written as

 Note that the integral in the first term converges when $\Im x > 0$ holds, the second term converges when $\Im x < 0$.
 Hence, the first and the second term define holomorphic functions on the upper half plane and the lower half plane respectively.
-Since these holomorphic functions has analytic continuation, the expression \eqref{19} make a sense for $x\in\R\backslash\{0\}$.
-Our discussion utilizing theory of Fourier hyperfunctions justifies this intuitive explanation.
+Since these holomorphic functions has analytic continuation, the expression \eqref{19} make a sense for $x\in\R\backslash\{0\}$ if $x$ is not a singular point of the holomorphic functions.
+This intuitive explanation can be justified by a summation methods in the case where random variable $X$ is the sum of $r$-th power of standard normal random variables.
+For general random variables, this intuitive explanation is justified by theory of Fourier hyperfunctions.
 Theory of hyperfunction introduced in \cite{sato1958},\cite{kawai1970} has many applications to linear partial differential equations (see, e.g., \cite{graf}).
 Applications of hyperfunctions to numerical analysis are discussed in \cite{imai} and \cite{ogata-hirayama}.
 Our discussion in this paper is an application of the theory of hyperfunctions to statistics.